gitworkflows/meshplay/docs/pages/extensibility/adapters.md

 title: "Extensibility: Meshplay Adapters"
 permalink: extensibility/adapters
 type: Extensibility
 abstract: 'Meshplay architecture is extensible.
-Meshplay provides several extension points for working with different cloud native infrastructure via <a href="extensibility#adapters">adapters</a>, <a href="extensibility#load-generators">load generators</a> and <a href="extensibility/providers">providers</a>.'
+Meshplay provides several extension points for working with different cloud native infrastructure via <a href="/extensibility/adapters">adapters</a>, <a href="/extensibility/load-generators">load generators</a> and <a href="/extensibility/providers">providers</a>.'
 language: en
 #redirect_from: extensibility
 ---